celuk/tpcds-postgres/README.md

 # tpcds-postgres
-TPC-DS Generation and Execution for Postgres
+TPC-DS Generation, Execution and Analyzer for Postgres